Journal quality

 - Arts and Humanities Citation Index

-- Australian Political Studies Association Preferred Journal List
+- Australian Political Studies Association Journal List

 - Social Sciences Citation Index